WPManageNinja/easy-code-manager/readme.txt

 0. Just search for FluentSnippets in WordPress Plugins and click install and activate.

-== Installation ==

-1. If you're upgrading from older versions its highly recommended to backup your database before upgrading.
-2. Upload the ‘easy-code-manager’ folder to the '/wp-content/plugins/' directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Click ‘Easy Code Manager’ link in the main navigation (left side of your Dashboard).

 == Frequently Asked Questions ==
 = What are the differences between FluentSnippets & other code snippets plugins? =